Wind-River/vxworks7-client-for-bluemix/README.md

     Now you can bring up your device, and it will auto-run the Bluemix SDK in a VxWorks RTP.

-### VSB and VIP creation using workbench
+### VSB and VIP creation using Workbench

-* Create VSB using workbench
+* Create VSB using Workbench

 1. Open Workbench 4
 2. Click File > New > Wind River Workbench Project